mtorials/dial-phone/README.md

 See my [dial-bot](https://github.com/mtorials/dialbot) repository for a reference bot implementation.
 (outdated currently)

-E2EE is currently not supported.
+Basic e2ee is implemented, but very experimental.

 ## Installation